mroote/webhome/content/about/tutorials/static-site.md

 draft: false
 ---

-### Deploying a static website with Hugo, B2 cloud and Cloudflare
+### Deploying a static website with Hugo, B2 Cloud and Cloudflare

 #### Inexpensive hosting with high uptime and bandwidth capabilities

 This website is built using Hugo, a static website building tool written in Go.
 I've created a theme template and using Hugo I can easily generate a complete website.
 The generated website is then uploaded to a public B2 cloud bucket.
 Access to the website hosted in the B2 bucket is then provided through Cloudflare.

-Taking advantage of the bandwidth alliance between B2 and Cloudflare gives free bandwidth and inexpensive storage of your data.
-Currently B2 cloud charges $5 per month for 1TB of data.
+Taking advantage of the bandwidth alliance between B2 and Cloudflare gives free outbound bandwidth from B2 and inexpensive storage of your data.
+Currently B2 cloud charges $5 per month for 1TB of data and up to 10GB for free.
+Cloudflare workers are free up to 100,000 daily requests then it's $5 per month for a few million requests and an additional 50 cents per million requests.
+This means the website can serve millions of requests per month for less than $10.

 #### Creating the website bucket